-Newcastle Waters township is located 282 kilometres north of Tennant Creek just off the Explorers Way.
+Newcastle Waters township is located 282km north of Tennant Creek just off the Explorers Way.

 Its part of the vast, historic Newcastle Waters Station in the Barkly Tablelands.
 The explorer John McDouall Stuart reached the area in 1861 and was excited to find a large body of water in Lake Woods nearby and named it after the Duke of Newcastle, the then Secretary for the Colonies.